 Many modern garages install cables on the springs as a safety measure.
 The cable runs through the springs so when the spring snaps, it simply falls down the cable, safe and sound.
 If your springs don’t have cables, you might think about installing them.

 That’s why we always recommend installing new springs at the first sign of wear and tear.
+A strong sign that a spring needs to be replaced is the first sign of rust.
+The same sentiment extends to other garage door parts.
+Keep an eye for anything that looks out of the ordinary periodically.
 This ensures you are never stuck with a garage door that doesn’t work — and prevents any bodily injury.